Rock The Boat Film Festival 2026

 What happens if I’m shortlisted?

-Sometime in the weeks following the deadline on August 31st 2024, we will contact you to inform you whether or not your project(s) have been shortlisted.
-Shortlisted entries will be screened at ACE Cinemas Rockingham in October.
+Sometime in the weeks following the deadline on 31 July 2026, we will contact you to let you know whether or not your project(s) have been shortlisted.

 Does being shortlisted make me a finalist?

-You will receive an email letting you know you have been shortlisted.
 Shortlisting does not constitute being a finalist.
-Being shortlisted means your project has been chosen to be screened on the big screen at the cinemas with Rock The Boat Film Festival.
-The shortlisted projects from all regions will then be accessed by an independent judging panel, and from here finalists chosen from each category.
+Being shortlisted means your project has been chosen to screen on the big screen at the cinema with Rock The Boat Film Festival.
+The shortlisted projects from all regions are then assessed by an independent judging panel, and from there finalists are chosen from each category.

 We acknowledge the Whadjuk people of the Noongar nation, the traditional custodians of the land on which our office stands.
 We recognise their continuing connection to land, waters, and community.
 We pay our respects to their cultures, and to Elders past, present, and emerging.
 We extend this respect to all Indigenous language groups.